 - Complete the Background Check Authorization Form.

-- Complete and Upload your signed VECHS Form – this is included in the Background Authorization Form.
+- Complete and upload your signed VECHS Form – this is included in the Background Authorization Form.
 If you need assistance signing a PDF form using Adobe Reader, please use the Adobe Help Link.

 - Complete the Fingerprint Process.
 Instructions for this will be emailed to you when you have completed the above steps.